CenkCamkiran/DotnetCore-GRPC-First-Example/README.md

 ## RoadMap

-- I want to learn more deatils about GRPC.
+- I want to learn more details about GRPC.